cloudmesh-cmd3/windows-cygwin-experimental/docs/source/windows/installation.rst

 We recommend that you install some packages that you may need in future.
 This includes the following packages.

-TODO: identify from the package list which are installe dby default in cygwin and remove them from this list

 Security::

-  openssl
   opensssh
   keychain